Lecturer, Public Health Management, Tropical Health

 - PhD (or equivalent higher research degree) in a public health related area.

-- Established local and regional research networks.
+- Established local and regional professional and research networks.